Materials-Consortia/OPTIMADE/optimade.md

 ### <a name="h.6.2.1">6.2.1. elements</a>

 * Description: names of elements found in the structure.
-* Requirements/Conventions: chemical symbols of elements joined by commas.
+* Requirements/Conventions: chemical symbols of elements as strings as a multi-valued property.
 * Examples:
-    * "Si"
+    * ["Si"]
-    * "Si,Al,O"
+    * ["Si, "Al", "O"]
-* Querying: the conjunction means "AND", i.e., all records pertaining to materials containing Si, Al **and** O, and possibly other elements, MUST be returned; use 'nelements=3' to specify **exactly** 3 elements; (element="Si,Al,O" means you want structures with at least the 3 elements, and it MUST contain Si, Al AND O).
+* Querying: e.g., all records pertaining to materials containing Si, Al **and** O, and possibly other elements can be obtained using the filter "elements HAS Si, Al, O".
+To specify exactly these three elements, use "elements HAS EXACTLY Si, Al, O" or alternatively add "LENGTH elements = 3".

 ### <a name="h.6.2.2">6.2.2. nelements</a>

 * Description: The number of elements found in a structure.
 * Requirements/Conventions: an integer
 * Example: 1
-* Querying: Use numerical operators, as defined in the filtering section above.
+* Querying: queries on this property can equivalently be formulated using `LENGTH elements`.
     * Examples:
         * return only entities that have exactly 4 elements: " nelements=4"
         * query for structures that have between 2 and 7 elements: